CiscoDevNet/cloud-cml/documentation/AWS.md

 In theory, the EC2 instance can be run in a different region than the region of the bucket where the software is stored.
 The tooling, however, assumes that both are in the same region.

+> [!WARNING]
+>
+> Please verify the correct configuration attributes within the `config.yml` which is the reference.
+There's also additional information in the VPC and cluster sections below (new with 0.3.0).

 #### Host name

-Key name `hostname`.
+Key name `controller_hostname`.
 Name of the instance, standard hostname rules apply.

 #### App section